abrudz/dyalog-apl-extended/README.md

 Extended domains of existing primitives/quad-names, and a few new ones.
 Requires Dyalog APL version 16.0 or higher.

+This project serves as a breeding ground for ideas.
+While some have been adopted into Dyalog APL proper, it is unlikely that many will be.
+Furthermore, Dyalog 18.0 gave a different meaning to monadic `≠` than proposed here, leaving Extended Dyalog APL as a deadend.
+It spiritual successor of sorts is my [Dyalog APL Vision](https://github.com/abrudz/dyalog_vision).

 ### How to use

 These extensions are [available on *Try it Online*](https://tio.run/##SyzI0U2pTMzJT9dNrShJzUtJTfn//1Hf1EdtEzQMFQwUULAmREjzUW@DekZqTk6@us6j3qWPeleph/sH@bio//8PAA), but can easily be used offline: